ibm-cloud-docs/cloud-databases/howto-vpes.md

 ### VPE Discoverability
 {: #vpes-discoverability}

-Following the above steps will result in a database instance that is accessible to others within the private network.
-To restrict access to your databases, configure VPEs together with [allowlisting](/docs/cloud-databases?topic=cloud-databases-allowlisting).
+Following the above steps will result in a database instance with private endpoints that is reachable via Virtual Private Endpoints from your VPC network.

+Database instances with private endpoints are reachable from any account within the private network.
+You can restrict this access to specific IP addresses or ranges of IP addresses by configuring [allowlisting](/docs/cloud-databases?topic=cloud-databases-allowlisting).
+{: .important}

 ### More resources
 {: #vpes-resources}